TriplyDB/Documentation/docs/generics/common-steps-to-install.md

 ### Linux

 There are many different distributions of Linux.
-We document installation steps for a limit number of them in this section.
+We document installation steps for a limited number of them in this section.
 Feel free to contact <mailto:support@triply.cc> in case your Linux distribution is not yet mentioned in this section.

 #### Ubuntu/Debian

-Run the following command to install the latest versions of Node.js en Yarn as provided by your distribution:
+Run the following command to install the latest versions of Node.js and Yarn as provided by your distribution:

 ```sh
 sudo apt install nodejs yarn